reichlab/flusight-eval/docker/README.md

 This app supports a `DRY_RUN` environment variable.

+# Python and R packages

+The project's [Dockerfile](Dockerfile) uses the [requirements.txt](..%2Frequirements.txt) and [renv.lock](..%2Frenv.lock) files to install required Python and R packages.
+Users should update those files as needed to maintain a working application.

 # `/data` dir

 The app expects a volume (either a [local Docker one](https://docs.docker.com/storage/volumes/) or an [AWS EFS](https://aws.amazon.com/efs/) file system) to be mounted at `/data` and which contains this required GitHub repo: